dimkar121/Comparative-Analysis-of-ANN-metods-for-ER/README.md

 # A Comparative Analysis of Approximate Nearest Neighbor Methods for Entity Resolution

-This repository contains the source code, datasets, and experimental results for the paper: "A Comparative Analysis of Approximate Nearest Neighbor Methods On Dense Embeddings for Entity Resolution" by D. Karapiperis (International Hellenic University), C. Tjortjis (International Hellenic University), and V.S.
+This repository contains the source code and datasets for the paper: "A Comparative Analysis of Approximate Nearest Neighbor Methods On Dense Embeddings for Entity Resolution" by D. Karapiperis (International Hellenic University), C. Tjortjis (International Hellenic University), and V.S.
 Verykios (Hellenic Open University).

 ## 📖 Abstract